fengwang/meta-structure/README.md

 auto constexpr t = update_struct<"one">( s, 1.01 );
 ```

-This updates the value stored in field 'one' to 1.01, and returns a meta-structure reflecting the update.
+This updates the value stored in field 'one' to 1.01, and returns a meta-structure reflecting the change.

 ### Delete a field in the meta-structure: